This post may contain affiliate links.

 Once you’ve paid, strip down in one of the change rooms, dump your things in your locker then shower.
 Do NOT miss the shower part or people will yell at you.

-Then you’re on your own to create your ideal Wiesbaden wellness experience.
+Then you’re on your own to create your own ‘spa Wiesbaden’ experience.
 There’s a suggested circuit to the Irish-Roman bath experience, a lengthy process involving warm ups, cool downs, foot baths, pools, saunas and relaxation so pick up English instructions at the front desk.

 Rest assured, you will still be confused as you try to decipher the difference between a Lumenarium (a relaxation room with changing lights) and a Lavacrum (cold bath), or between a Tepidarium (a boring warm room where you’re supposed to start) and the Sudatorium, the second step of the circuit where you sit in a ‘dry air bath’.
-Equally as exciting in my books.
+No matter.

-Spa treatments: You can book spa treatments such as massages and mud packs at the Kaiser-Friedrich Bathhouse, and if you want refreshments, you can find them in the glass-domed Spring Bar.
+You can book spa treatments such as massages and mud packs at this popular Wiesbaden therme, and if you want refreshments, you can find them in the glass-domed Spring Bar.

 The Thermalbad Aukammtal